diogodanielsoaresferreira/diogodanielsoaresferreira.github.io/_posts/2024-06-14-how-i-plan-to-be-able-to-retire-at-35.md

 To reach financial independence, the first step is to define your goal.
 It is different for everyone, and everyone has a different number.
 But a rule of thumb is that you can retire when you have invested 25x the value of your annual expenses.
 This value assumes that your investments return on average 4% by year, a rather conservative return rate.
 For example, if you spend 10.000€ each year, you can retire when you have invested 250.000€ and live off of the investment returns.

-After defining your goal, you must define the steps achieve it.
+After defining your goal, you must define the steps to achieve it.

 ----
 ## Where to invest